kk2849/cs3224-operating-systems/hwEX/README.md

 The full writeup can be viewed in bomblab.pdf

 ## Solution
 The solution to my bomb can be viewed in bomb168/sol.txt.
-The bomb can be tested by the UNIX commands:
+The bomb can be tested by the UNIX command:
 ```
 run bomb sol.txt
 ```